-Self-rising flour is a staple ingredient in so many southern recipes!
-Learn how to make your own self-rising flour with this quick and easy substitution recipe.
-All you need are 3 simple ingredients!
+Self-rising flour is a staple ingredient in many recipes!
+Learn how to make it with this quick, easy substitution recipe.
+It only takes 3 simple ingredients!

 Have you ever started a recipe and realized that you didn’t have enough of a specific ingredient called for in that recipe?
 It is a frustrating thing when that happens.
 That’s when simple substitutions come to the rescue like this simple self-rising flour recipe for a homemade substitution.

-Self-rising flour is used in so many southern recipes and has become a staple ingredient in my kitchen forperfect buttermilk biscuit, buttermilk pancakes, and cinnamon roll biscuits and more.
+Self-rising flour is used in so many southern recipes and has become a staple ingredient in my kitchen for the perfect buttermilk biscuit, buttermilk pancakes, and cinnamon roll biscuits and more.
 But, when I run low on it, I just make my own using just 3 ingredients that I always keep on hand.

 This homemade self-rising flour works perfectly in recipes that call for self-rising flour.
 I’ve included the recipe to make one cup of the homemade substitute, but it can easily be scaled up or down based on your specific needs.

 It’s really simple to make and only takes about two seconds.

 For each cup of flour, whisk together with 1 1/2 teaspoons of baking powder and 1/4 teaspoon of salt.
 Make sure to whisk all of these ingredients together well so that the baking powder and salt are both evenly distributed within the flour.

 Here’s the printable recipe card for how I make it my own self-rising flour substitute.
 I hope you find it as helpful as I do!